Onr/website_changed_notification/README.md

 2) Set up telegram
 Follow the commandline instructions to set up telegram notifications

-3) Run
+3) Run with the website address you wish to check

-        python refresh_website_to_aleret_on_changes.py
+        python refresh_website_to_aleret_on_changes.py --website address.to.website

-4) Insert a websit addresse when prompt
-5) Insert minutes to approximately wait between checks when prompt